 3. Make changes to the post production task list

-You can then shift tasks on the calendar simply by dragging and dropping, add or remove tasks, and make any other modifications based on the needs of your project.
+You can then shift tasks on the calendar simply by dragging and dropping, adding or removing tasks, or making any other modifications based on the needs of your project.

 4. Organize your documents and assets